squidgetx/news_map/README.md

 ## Test the map

-update src/files.js and src/main.js to use the new dates, run python -m http.server and localhost:8000/dist shows the map. click and drag labels
+update src/files.js and src/index.js to use the new dates, run npx webpack python -m http.server and visit localhost:8000/dist to see the map. click and drag labels

 # Build